BUMETCS673/group-project-team6-python/team.md

-## Group Member:
+# Introduction of Team Members:

-#### Shawn - Team leader
+### Shawn - Team leader

+Hi all,

-Hi all, It's nice to study with you guys in this project.
+It's nice to study with you guys in this project.
 Base on my major was Mathematics during my undergraduate, I would really like to do moren stuff about software development.

 Hope we could have a great time with group work :)

-#### Siming  - Requirement Leader
+### Siming  - Requirement Leader

-#### Lijian - Configuration leader
+### Lijian - Configuration leader

-#### Dawei - QA leader
+### Dawei - QA leader

-#### Haiyang Wang - Security leader
+### Haiyang Wang - Security leader